thomassimmer/Flutter-Actix-App/docs/articles/integration_tests.md

 }
 ```

-And the good thing is, I don't to rewrite my whole App with all routes and **web::Data** variables because I created a function that defines that already in **src/startup.rs**:
+The good news is that I didn’t need to rewrite my entire app with all the routes and web::Data variables for each test.
+Instead, I created a function in src/startup.rs that sets everything up:

 ```rust
 pub fn create_app(